ibkor/Concurrency-Detector/README.md

 SuboptimalConfiguration.csv: Servers with suboptimal configurations OptimizedConfiguration.csv: Servers with optimized configurations Repositories.csv, Proxies.csv, Gateways.csv, CDPProxies.csv, GPProxies.csv: Data segmented by role
-Below are sample outputs from the PowerShell console for v12.3 (Windows), v13 (Linux). v13 (Windows):

-v12.3

- v13 - Linux.

-v13 - Windows

-Example Output from RequirementsComparison.csv:
-The server named 172.24.214.28 is configured solely as a Proxy.
-It has 6 CPU cores and 7 GB of RAM.
-With the Proxy role’s concurrent task limit set to 2, only 1 CPU core is required, so the server comfortably meets its resource requirements.

-The second server is assigned multiple roles: General Purpose Proxy, Proxy, Gateway Server, and Backup Server.
-It also hosts five separate repositories.
-According to the script’s analysis, this server is only capable of handling 0 tasks, as it has just 4 CPU cores and 15 GB of RAM, barely meeting the minimum requirements for the Backup Server role in v12, and not meeting them at all for v13.
-Despite this, a total of 65 concurrent tasks are configured across all assigned roles.
-To maintain these current settings, the server would require 39 CPU cores and 74 GB of RAM.

 USAGE